 Add media to the bottom channel.
 For V1 devices, pipet 20 μl to flush without adding bubbles.
 Channel capacity is ~10 µl.
 For V2 devices, pipet 30 μl into channel.
 Please refer to ALine Modular Device Geometry for a full list of device surface areas and volumes.

-We prefer to pipet from the bottom up, as shown in image to right and video link below, to help avoid bubble formation in the bottom channel.
-This is most useful for trench-down devices.
+We prefer to pipet holding the device at an angle, pipetting into the bottom port, as shown in image and video link below, to help avoid bubble formation in the bottom channel.

-Only push to the pipet’s first resistance to avoid adding air to the channel.
+Be sure there is no air at the end of pipet tip prior to inserting into the port.
+Only push to the pipet’s first resistance to avoid adding air into the channel.